thomaswxu/11-767-Team-DST/labs/lab7-projects.md

 | Navi.
 Actions | 0.889 | NA |
 | Mani. actions | 0.996 | 0.969 |

-> - For the manipulation action sub-task, the model generates a segmentation mask on the current visual observation to indicate which object to interact with. he mask prediction is crucial because the action will not be successfully executed with an incorrect grounding even if is correctly predicted.
+> - For the manipulation action sub-task, the model generates a segmentation mask on the current visual observation to indicate which object to interact with.
+The mask prediction is crucial because the action will not be successfully executed with an incorrect grounding even if is correctly predicted.

 > - Ran ALFRED Seq2Seq with split up loss components: